NormanVu/risk-analyzer/README.md

 ## Deployment
 The Risk Analyzer application is divided into a set of functional units named modules.
 These module can be deployed in various configurations.
-For instance, the application can be run on a local machine with an embedded HSQL database as the entities repository, or on Google App Engine with a Big Data storage.
+For instance, the application can be run on a local machine with an embedded HSQL database as data storage, or on Google App Engine with a Big Data as data storage.

 The most common deployment configurations are described in the following sections.